-With Suou we got a hint of Mamoru’s talent in comedy, in fact it is almost impossible not to laugh with some scenes where he is interacting with Haruhi Fujioka played by Maya Sakamoto.
+With Suou we got a hint of Mamoru’s talent in comedy, in fact, it is almost impossible not to laugh with some scenes where he is interacting with Haruhi Fujioka played by Maya Sakamoto.
 There is one scene in particular in which Fujioka is trying to describe the type of person Suou is, according to her perception of him, and after pondering which word described him best she says he’s obnoxious rendering him completely depressed.

-This is simply one of the several comic episodes in one of his most iconic roles in the beginning of his career.
+This is simply one of the several comic episodes in one of his most iconic roles at the beginning of his career.
 It was from this role onward that many people understood Mamoru‘s innate talent from the roles including lots of comedy and a goofy/extravagant personality.

-Although there are numerous reasons to justify Mamoru’s popularity, it is not possible to forget his role in the famous psychological, thriller and mystery anime Death Note as Light Yagami, a genius third year high school student, a proponent of justice in an inordinate manner, which then translates into him having or revealing his psychopathic tendencies when attempting to achieve his Utopian and twisted ideals.
+Although there are numerous reasons to justify Mamoru’s popularity, it is not possible to forget his role in the famous psychological, thriller, and mystery anime Death Note as Light Yagami, a genius third-year high school student, a proponent of justice in an inordinate manner, which then translates into him having or revealing his psychopathic tendencies when attempting to achieve his Utopian and twisted ideals.

-Not only did this role attract all the attention to Mamoru for his terrific performance as Yagami but also for his disturbing laughter, a trademark for the anti hero character he played.
+Not only did this role attract all the attention to Mamoru for his terrific performance as Yagami but also for his disturbing laughter, a trademark for the anti-hero character he played.

 Throughout the anime, the fans saw the teenage boy grow into an even more twisted and manipulative young adult, and although Yagami is the anti-hero, at times that fact might’ve taken a back seat for many fans, especially in the most emotion-packed scenes involving life or death situations.

 The following year, it was El Cazador de la Bruja and he played L.A., a supporting character.
-L.A. is a mysterious young man with obsessive tendencies towards other people, but at the same time has a deep rooted hatred towards humans.
-Aside from his mysterious personality his existence all does have quite a lot of fog camouflaging the truth.
+L.A. is a mysterious young man with obsessive tendencies towards other people, but at the same time has a deep-rooted hatred towards humans.
+Aside from his mysterious personality, his existence all does have quite a lot of fog camouflaging the truth.

 His role in Mobile Suit Gundam 00 as Setsuna F. Seiei, the main character in both seasons.

-The anime series Mamoru worked on this year did not stray much from the same drama/dark plots he had been casted in.
+The anime series Mamoru worked on this year did not stray much from the same drama/dark plots he had been cast in.
 Seiei is an introvert and seems to be quite the idealist mind as he is against the war and believes there are ways to present disturbances to peace and harmony.
 This taciturn teenager ends up having a personal vendetta to settle.
-At some point, he admits that he wishes to study human’s intentions and dark thoughts.
+At some point, he admits that he wishes to study human intentions and dark thoughts.

 Consequently, Mamoru seemed to keep on playing the obsessive roles even in Koutetsu Sangokushi as Rikuson Hakugen.
-Once again, Hakugen is a selfless person whose only purpose in life is protecting his master, to the point of it becoming an obsession that affects the way he thinks and acts, often causing him to clash with his comrades, though later on he learns the importance of comradeship.
+Once again, Hakugen is a selfless person whose only purpose in life is protecting his master, to the point of it becoming an obsession that affects the way he thinks and acts, often causing him to clash with his comrades, though later on, he learns the importance of comradeship.

 Kiryuu gives off the idea of being ill-mannered and not concerned with others, we might even go further and say that he seems to be rather contradictory in the way he acts towards Yuuki Cross, he either says she is annoying or comes to her help when it is most unexpected.

-Despite his icy and cold words and glares, Kiryuu is nothing more than a boy whose fate has been twisted by someone with ill-intentions.
+Despite his icy and cold words and glares, Kiryuu is nothing more than a boy whose fate has been twisted by someone with ill intentions.

-Almost as if it had been ages since Mamoru last had been the main character in a romance anime, still in 2008, he got casted as Sho Fuwa in Skip Beat!.
+Almost as if it had been ages since Mamoru last had been the main character in a romance anime, still in 2008, he got cast as Sho Fuwa in Skip Beat!.
 Although we say the anime is romance, do not let yourself be fooled as the anime is much more than that, but above all else it is also comedy, so Mamoru was a good choice for Sho Fuwa‘s voice.

 Playing the role of a playboy, deceiving and manipulative teenager aiming for stardom as an idol, Fuwa has the looks and the talent, but his personality is not what you would exactly say pleasant.

-In fact there are several moments in the anime in which he remembers leaving his house and the toilet paper not being symmetric and he often feels hopeless because the stripes on his hair are not symmetric.
+In fact, there are several moments in the anime in which he remembers leaving his house and the toilet paper not being symmetric and he often feels hopeless because the stripes on his hair are not symmetric.

 In 2009, Mamoru got a role in the popular music anime in Kiniiro no Corda Secondo Passo as Kaji Aoi.
 Aoi is acquainted with Kahoko, the main character.

-Before he enrolled his school he saw her playing in a park and was mesmerized by her performance.
+Before he enrolled in his school he saw her playing in a park and was mesmerized by her performance.
 Formerly playing the violin, Aoi plays the viola and ends up having quite the pushy attitude towards Kahoko since he is his number one fan, self-proclaimed.
 Despite the way he may look, Aoi does not feel confident in his performances claiming that he lacks practice.

 Other roles in his repertoire include names such as Gakuen Alice (2004), Aim for a Hit (2004), Yu-Gi-Oh ☆ Duel Monsters GX (2005), D.Gray-man (2006-2008), BUZZER BEATER (2007), Wolf and Fairy (2008), Western Antique Cake Shop (2008), Inazuma Eleven Series (2009-2012), Jewel Pet (2009) and Fullmetal Alchemist (2009-2010).